 Born and raised in urban Singapore, Tezella grew up with 3 dogs, a dozen hamsters, 2 tortoises, a rescue rabbit, and several fish.
 However, it has always been a dream of hers to be a vet volunteer at animal shelters and participate in wildlife and conservation programs.
 She took her first step in fulfilling that dream when she graduated from Murdoch University as a veterinarian.
-From there, Tez broadened her experience working in an exotics and small animal general practice in Singapore before joining AEC this year.
+From there, Tez broadened her experience working in an exotics and small animal general practice in Singapore before joining AEC.
 She devotes herself wholeheartedly to all her patients and is committed to providing great veterinary care.
 In her free time, Tez volunteers at animal shelters in Singapore and Thailand.
 Outside work, you will find her and Belly, her miniature Schnauzer, taking a stroll in a park, running along the coasts of various dog beaches, or going on road trips and tours with her family.

-Sam attained his veterinary degree from Murdoch University and is completing an internship at Animal Emergency Care.
+Sam attained his veterinary degree from Murdoch University and has completed an internship at Animal Emergency Care.
 Sam once spent a year volunteering for a community project in Nicaragua, he loves working with animals and he is the proud owner of a dog called Ellie.
 Sam enjoys his role as one of AEC’s talented community events representatives.
 Sam once completed a rubix cube, and he has an inner desire to become famous…he’s just not sure how yet.